 Morven Park is the place that Loudoun Wildlife Conservancy calls home.
-In addition to having our office at the Carriage Museum, we also are the stewards of the ridge habitat and trails.
+In addition to having our office at the Gatehouse, we also are the stewards of the ridge habitat and trails.
 We invite you to visit!

 The ridge behind Morven Park’s mansion is the terminal end of the Catoctin Mountains and with that comes terrific and varied habitats, geological features and diverse wildlife to explore.

 Walking up the Ridge Loop trail, you encounter an oak/hickory forest that gives way to beech and maple trees.
 Viburnum, mountain laurel, Dogwoods, Paw Paw and native grapevines provide food and habitat in the understory and the occasional stand of green briar and Sensitive ferns reveals upland wetlands.